 Compare Eternal Recurrence, where the world is locked in perpetual circles, but on a cosmic instead of a societal scale.

-- In a Marvel rendition of Nineteen Eighty-Four, Avengers vs. X-Men shows Mr. Sinister, who has created his own society of perfect clones, where even the resistance is part of the system.
+- In a Marvel rendition of 1984, Avengers vs. X-Men shows Mr. Sinister, who has created his own society of perfect clones, where even the resistance is part of the system.

 - Downplayed in Serenity: Leaves on the Wind.
 While the Anglo-Sino Alliance didn't create the New Resistance, they did the next best thing, co-opting it by supplying funding and organizational aid in order to get potential rebels out into the open so they could all be eliminated in one fell swoop.

 - Every once in a while, Darkseid sends his minion Amazing Grace to trigger a rebellion on Apokolips.
-It will inevitably fail, and cement his hold on the planet.
+It will inevitably fail, causing the would-be rebels to fall into despair and further cement Darkseid's hold on the planet.

 - The Matrix Reloaded has the Architect, who explains to Neo how the perfect system he had originally devised was rejected by the humans.
-Instead, he created a system which purposefully introduced anomalies to fight the system in order to make it work better.
+Instead, he took the Oracle's idea and created a system which purposefully introduced anomalies to fight the system in order to make it work better.
 In addition, these rejects would knowingly be allowed to leave the Matrix and fight it from the outside (in Zion), where they would be destroyed every once in a while.

 - This is revealed to be WorryFree's plan for Cash in Sorry to Bother You: to use his salesmanship skills to plant him as the leader of the equisapien resistance, which he can then report back on for WorryFree.